TheoW03/TheoW03/README.md

 I typically work in C++, C# and java. and sometimes 6502 assembly, cc65/cl65 assembler primarily.

-Im also familar with C, Haskell, python and JS.
+Im also familar with C, Haskell, python JS, and flutter-dart.

 I also daily drive Pop!_OS.